-I’ve been paddleboarding for a couple of years on the Welsh coast and lakes.
-However, recently I’ve been exploring the canals on my doorstep, to comply with the government’s lockdown guidelines.
-I’m lucky enough to live just inside North Wales, on the borders of Shropshire and Cheshire.
+I've been paddleboarding for a couple of years on the Welsh coast and lakes.
+I'm lucky enough to live just inside North Wales, on the borders of Shropshire and Cheshire.

 I love being outdoors and I like to run, but running is a bit hectic.
-I relax when I’m paddling.
-It’s just a nice break from everything.
+I relax when I'm paddling.
+It's just a nice break from everything.
 It helps to relieve any anxiety and stress.
-I’ve been working from home during lockdown, but I’ve had to go into the office every day to get the bits and pieces that I need.
+It's nice to escape to the peace and quiet of paddling.

 My favourite spot is on the Llangollen Canal between Whitchurch and Ellesmere, which runs alongside the Fenn's, Whixall and Bettisfield Mosses National Nature Reserve.

 I paddled through both tunnels recently.
 They're incredible.
 You have to watch out for the boats though, because once you're inside it's sometimes not wide enough to turn the board around or pass by each other.
 Boats should honk their horn just before they enter.
 I was filming, so I put my flashlight on to see my way through.

 I'm usually out paddling for around three hours.
 I lose track of time, floating away.
 I'll stand for a bit and then I'll sit down and just use it as a kayak.
 That's why I really like paddleboards, because you can stand, sit or kneel.